Vaginal examination post pic

 Bimanually palpate the adnexa:

-2. Position your external hand onto the left iliac fossa.
+2. Position your external hand onto the left iliac fossa

-3. Perform deep palpation of the left iliac fossa whilst moving your internal fingers upwards and laterally (towards the left).
+3. Perform deep palpation of the left iliac fossa whilst moving your internal fingers upwards and laterally (towards the left)

-5. Repeat adnexal assessment on the right.
+5. Repeat the adnexal assessment on the right

-7. Cover the patient with the sheet, explain that the examination is now complete and provide the patient with privacy so they can get dressed.
+2. Cover the patient with the sheet, explain that the examination is complete and provide the patient with privacy so they can get dressed.
 Provide paper towels for the patient to clean themselves.

-8. Dispose of the used equipment into a clinical waste bin.
+3. Dispose of the used equipment into a clinical waste bin.

 To complete the examination…